alexlafroscia/file-fixture-factory/README.md

 ## Usage

-Below is an example Jest test that shows how you might use this library in a test file.
+Below is an example test that shows how you might use this library in a test file.

 ```typescript
 import { Factory } from 'file-fixture-factory';